Clean Program Wrap-Up and Raw Green Soup Recipe

 • There must be a twelve-hour fast between dinner and breakfast.

-• Additional goodies: eat a raw garlic clove each day, take two tablespoons of olive oil before bed, brush your skin each day (exfoliation helps the toxins exit), drink a TON of water, and exercise moderately every day if you can (walking’s great).
+• Additional goodies: eat a raw garlic clove each day, take two tablespoons of olive oil before bed, brush your skin each day (exfoliation helps the toxins exit), drink a TON of water, and exercise moderately every day if you can (walking's great).
+The benefits that olive oil can provide the body cannot be overstated – check out these gundry md olive oil reviews to see the ways that taking it can help maintain a healthy heart.
 You also have to make sure you do a #2 every day (make SURE you do, even if you need some “help” with it.
 You know what I mean.).
-If the released toxins linger in your system, you could re-absorb them, and you definitely don’t want to do that!
+If the released toxins linger in your system, you could re-absorb them, and you definitely don't want to do that!

 What’s the POINT of all that and what CAN you actually eat?
 Good questions!